This article goes out to every art lover who is also crazy about movies. In a more specific dedication, to rom-com lovers everywhere! Picture this:...

-Man With a Movie Camera (1929) is Vertov’s biggest accomplishment.
-The documentary turns into avant-garde poetry with an experimental and powerful montage.
+Man with a Movie Camera (1929) is Dziga Vertov’s biggest accomplishment.
+The documentary turns into Avant-Garde poetry with an experimental and powerful montage.
 Moreover, he connected many mini-films and the result is very artistic.
+See the trailer here:

 Alexander Dovzhenko, the director of Zvenigora (1928), didn’t count on montage as a primary means.
 On the contrary, he created a poetic atmosphere with an unconventional technique.
 However, this cost him cohesion problems in all his movies, not only in Zvenigora.

 There many more notable movies to watch.
 However, Constructivism as a movement, in general, declined fast, ceding its place to Suprematism and Social Realism in the 1930s.